MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/deployment-architecture.md

 ---
-title: Runtime architecture and deployment scenarios for the Windows App SDK
+title: Run time architecture and deployment scenarios for the Windows App SDK
 description: This article provides a high level explanation of the Windows App SDK deployment architecture and scenarios. ms.topic: article ms.date: 05/21/2021